 Bosch makes well over 100 different dishwasher models.
 Bosch dishwasher catalog is grouped based on functionality and upgrade features - The Ascenta/100 Series as entry level, 300 Series where Bosch technology becomes evident, 500 Series with the introduction of the most popular pocket handle design, 800 Series with luxury and high performance and Bosch Benchmark Series for ultra-luxury.
-Bosch makes special application ADA units for kitchens with raised floors, 18" models for small apartments and panel-ready units for those who want to create seamless kitchens with wood cabinet finishes all around.
+Bosch makes special application ADA dishwashers for kitchens with non-standard floors or counter heights, 18-inch dishwashers for compact apartments and panel-ready dishwashers for those who want to create seamless kitchens with wood cabinet finishes all around.

 Bosch dishwashers feature different exterior designs across these series: